-- b.
-Applying for and/or holding an Agency award when deemed ineligible by NSERC, SSHRC, CIHR or any other research or research funding organization world-wide for reasons of breach of responsible conduct of research policies such as ethics, integrity or financial management policies. - c.
+- a.
+Providing incomplete, inaccurate or false information in a grant or award application or related document, such as a letter of support or a progress report. - b.
+Applying for and/or holding an Agency award when deemed ineligible by NSERC, SSHRC, CIHR or any other research funding organization world-wide for reasons of breach of responsible conduct of research policies such as ethics, integrity or financial management policies. - c.
 Listing of co-applicants, collaborators or partners without their agreement.